pendulum-project/ntpd-rs/README.md

 ```bash
 ptpd -V -n -M -i <INTERFACE>
 ```
-where `<INTERFACE>` is the netwerk interface you want ptpd to use.
+where `<INTERFACE>` is the network interface you want ptpd to use.
 Here `-n` disables clock adjustment by ptpd, and `-M` ensures that it runs in master mode only.

 # Roadmap